Prostitution in the Netherlands: Extent

 As with other countries, estimates regarding the total number of prostitutes vary.
 Most sources place this number between 15,000 and 30,000.

 An article published in 1997 in the International Encyclopedia of Sexuality claimed that the total number of prostitutes in the Netherlands was about 15,000 to 20,000.
-CATW has stated that there were 30,000 prostitutes in the Netherlands, citing "Sex tax Ticks off Dutch," Associated Press, 14 October 1997.
+The Coalition Against Trafficking in Women has stated that there were 30,000 prostitutes in the Netherlands, citing the Associated Press.
 According to Radio Netherlands, in 1999, there were estimated to be 25,000 prostitutes in the Netherlands, with 12,500 working at any one time at a total of 6,000 locations.

 In 2012, most prostitution consisted of females selling sex to males.
 About 5% of prostitutes were estimated to be males and 5% were transgender females.

 In 2016, UNAIDS estimated the number of sex workers in the Netherlands to be 25,000.

 Migrant sex workers

 In the 1970s, the majority of migrant sex workers in the Netherlands were from Thailand, in the 1980s from Latin America and the Caribbean.
 No more than one third were Dutch nationals, the remainder representing 44 nationalities.
 The majority were from the Dominican Republic and Colombia.

 An article written by Marie-Victoire Louis in Le Monde diplomatique in 1997, claimed that 80% of sex workers in Amsterdam were foreigners and 70% had no immigration papers (but did not quote the source).
 A Dutch report released in June 1999 estimated that two-thirds of sex workers were migrants.

 In 2008, Karina Schaapman, a former sex worker and former member of the Amsterdam city council, produced a report about the Amsterdam sex trade.
-She offered the police a Facebook with 80 "violent pimps", of whom only three were Dutch-born.
+Schaapman said police had a list of 80 "violent pimps" and that 77 of these were foreign-born.
 She said that more than 75% of Amsterdam's 8,000 to 11,000 sex workers were from the former Soviet Union, Africa and Asia.

 A 2009 study released by TAMPEP in 2009 put the number of migrant sex workers in 2008 at 60% (a decrease from 70% in 2006), originating from Central Europe (EU) 40%, Latin America 20%, Western Europe 12%, Eastern Europe (non-EU) 8%, Africa 8%, the Balkans 4%, Asia 4%, and the Baltic states 3%.